abhijeetkhokhar/welcome-signUp-form/README.md

-# React User Registration App
+# React user registration app

 ### Welcome to the React User Registration App, a simple application for user registration and data display.